olivDiogo/SmartHome/docs/useCases/uc07_toAddSensor/uc07_readme.md

     Invalid description: If the sensor description is not unique, the system throws an exception.

 ### 1.2.
 Dependency on other use cases
-This use case depends on UC03 and UC06.
+This use case depends on UC06.

 ### 1.3.
 Relevant domain model aggregates